 As does the Chinese pattered blue and white runner that nicely perks up the old dresser.

 This room speaks to my soul and fills me with happiness.

-I like to just sit in there and soak in all the details that please me.
+I like to just sit in there and soak in all the details.

 I am thrilled to share it with you and hope you have gained some inspiration, too!